 Effective strategies to combat bullying behaviors include teaching social and emotional skills to increase empathy.
 Strategies include:

-- Talking with kids about how their behavior impacts others
+- Talking with kids about how their behavior impacts others and encouraging kindness.

-- Having conversations about feelings, especially related to conflict, and helping kids identify and label the feelings they are experiencing
+- Having conversations about feelings, especially related to conflict, and helping kids identify and label the feelings they are experiencing.

 - Teaching youth self-control also helps students decrease impulsive behaviors and consider consequences for themselves and others.